MicrosoftDocs/Advertising-docs/BingAds/bulk-service/ad-group-dynamic-search-ad-target.md

 ---
-title: "Ad Group Dynamic Search Ad Target" ms.service: bing-ads-bulk-service ms.topic: "article" ms.date: 11/1/2017
+title: "Ad Group Dynamic Search Ad Target Record - Bulk" ms.service: bing-ads-bulk-service ms.topic: "article" ms.date: 11/01/2017
 author: "eric-urban"
 ms.author: "eur"
+description: Describes the Ad Group Dynamic Search Ad Target fields in a Bulk file.
 dev_langs:
   - csharp
 ---
-# Ad Group Dynamic Search Ad Target
+# Ad Group Dynamic Search Ad Target Record - Bulk
 Defines an Ad Group Dynamic Search Ad Target that can be uploaded and downloaded in a bulk file.

-> [!NOTE]
-> Not everyone has this feature yet.
-If you don’t, don’t worry.
-It’s coming soon.

 ## <a name="entitydata"></a>Attribute Fields in the Bulk File
 For an *Ad Group Dynamic Search Ad Target* record, the following attribute fields are available in the [Bulk File Schema](../bulk-service/bulk-file-schema.md).